techypoint/techypoint.github.io/_posts/create-a-website/2020-05-10-custom-domain-for-github-pages.md

 Sometimes, these changes takes times to reflect so dont worry.

-After these stpes, Search website using custom domanin and it works perfectly.
+After these stpes, Search website using custom domain and it works perfectly.

-In Further tutorials, We are using gitub.io domain but you can use your custom domain.
+In Further tutorials, We are using github.io domain but you can use your custom domain.

 ### Further Study Material
 1. Buy Domain- Youtube